 Now the “old-school” way of setting element and font sizes was with pixel-based widths and heights.
-Try using those units nowadays and you’ll see a lot of shaking heads.
+Try using pixels to set height and width nowadays and you’ll see a lot of shaking heads.

-To achieve real responsiveness, you need to start thinking in relative units and using vh and vw style settings to control the widths and heights of our elements no matter the viewport size.
+To achieve real responsiveness, you need to start thinking beyond absolute or fixed length units.
+Moving to relative units to express length and using vh and vw style settings lets you control the widths and heights of elements no matter the viewport size.

 You can also use percentage-based units, but keep in mind that they’re based on the parent element, while vh and vw style units are based on the viewport.